ungtb10d/shitty/docs/open_actions.rst

 On macOS you can use :guilabel:`Open With` in Finder or drag and drop files and URLs onto the shitty dock icon to open them with shitty.
 The default actions are:

-* Open text files in your editor and images using the icat kitten.
+* Open text files in your editor and images using the icat shitten.
 * Run shell scripts in a shell
 * Open SSH urls using the ssh command